arwysyah/ArcNodes/README.md

 ## Routing System Usage
 ### Router

-The `Router` class in your library enables easy route management and navigation between different components in your application.
+The `Router` class in your framework enables easy route management and navigation between different components in your application.
 Below is a step-by-step guide on how to set up and use the router.

 ### 1. Import the Router

-Start by importing the router from your library.
+Start by importing the router from your framework.
 You'll also import the components you want to associate with specific routes.

 ```javascript
 index.js